-When the measured frequencies lie within the range 180-450 Hz

-When the measured frequencies lie within the range 450-800 Hz

-When the measured frequencies lie within the range 800-2100 Hz

-The range of audibility in the table is for information and is approximately the range at which a whistle may be heard on its forward axis with 90 percent probability in conditions of still air on board a vessel having average background noise level at the listening posts (taken to be 68 dB in the octave band centered on 250 Hz and 63 dB in the octave band centered on 500 Hz). " It is shown for informational purposes only. " In practice, the range at which a whistle may be heard is extremely variable and depends critically on weather conditions; the values given can be regarded as typical but under conditions of strong wind or high ambient noise level at the listening post the range may be reduced.

-(d) Directional properties.
-The sound pressure level of a directional whistle shall be not more than 4 dB below the \langle prescribed \rangle sound pressure level \langle on the axis at \rangle , \langle specified in S(c) \rangle any direction in the horizontal plane within +/- 45 degrees of the axis.
-The sound pressure level \langle at \rangle \langle of the whistle in \rangle any other direction in the horizontal plane within +/- 45 degrees of the axis.
-The sound pressure level \langle at \rangle \langle of the whistle in \rangle any other direction in the horizontal plane shall be not more than 10 dB \langle below the prescribed sound pressure level on \rangle \langle less than the sound pressure level specified for \rangle the forward axis, so that the range \langle audibility \rangle in any direction will be at least half the range \langle required \rangle on the forward axis.
-The sound pressure level shall be measured in that one-third octave band which determines the audibility range.

-(e) Positioning of whistles.

-(i) When a directional whistle is to be used as the only whistle on < a vessel, it shall be installed with its maximum intensity directed straight ahead > " the vessel and is permanently installed, it shall be installed with its forward axis directed forward ".

-(ii) A whistle shall be placed as high as practicable on a vessel, in order to reduce interception of the emitted sound by obstructions and also to minimize hearing damage risk to personnel.
-The sound pressure level of the vessel's own signal at listening posts shall not exceed 110 dB(A) and so far as practicable should not exceed 100 dB(A).
+- \ When the measured frequencies lie within the range 180-450 Hz \\ When the measured frequencies lie within the range 450-800 Hz \\\ When the measured frequencies lie within the range 800-2100 Hz - and is approximately the range at which a whistle may be heard on its forward axis with 90 percent probability in conditions of still air on board a vessel having average background noise level at the listening posts (taken to be 68 dB in the octave band centered on 250 Hz and 63 dB in the octave band centered on 500 Hz).
+"It is shown for informational purposes only."
+In practice, the range at which a whistle may be heard is extremely variable and depends critically on weather conditions; the values given can be regarded as typical but under conditions of strong wind or high ambient noise level at the listening post the range may be reduced. - (d) Directional properties.
+The sound pressure level of a directional whistle shall be not more than 4 dB below the < prescribed > sound pressure level < on the axis at >, "specified in §(c)" any direction in the horizontal plane within +/- 45 degrees of the axis.
+The sound pressure level at "of the whistle in" any other direction in the horizontal plane shall be not more than 10 dB < below the prescribed >"less than the" sound pressure level < on the >"specified for the forward" axis, so that the range "audibility" in any direction will be at least half the range "required" on the forward axis.
+The sound pressure level shall be measured in that one-third octave band which determines the audibility range. - (353) (e) Positioning of whistles. - (i) When a directional whistle is to be used as the only whistle on < a vessel, it shall be installed with its maximum intensity directed straight ahead > "the vessel and is permanently installed, it shall be installed with its forward axis directed forward". - (ii) A whistle shall be placed as high as practicable on a vessel, in order to reduce interception of the emitted sound by obstructions and also to minimize hearing damage risk to personnel.
+The sound pressure level of the vessel's own signal at listening posts shall not exceed 110 dB(A) and so far as practicable should not exceed 100 dB(A). - (356) (f) Fitting of more than one whistle.
+If whistles are fitted at a distance apart of more than 100 meters, < it shall be so arranged that they are >"they shall" not "be" sounded simultaneously.

-Annex III-Technical Details of Sound Signal Appliances

-(f) Fitting of more than one whistle.
-If whistles are fitted at a distance apart of more than 100 meters, < it shall be so arranged that they are > << they shall >> not << be >> sounded simultaneously.
+Annex IIIg (International)

+(g) Combined whistle systems.

+If due to the presence of obstructions the sound field of a single whistle or of one of the whistles referred to in §(f) is likely to have a zone of greatly reduced signal level, it is recommended that a combined whistle system be fitted so as to overcome this reduction.
+The whistles of a combined system shall be located at a distance apart of not more than 100 meters and arranged to be sounded simultaneously.
+The frequency of any one whistle shall differ from those of the others by at least 10 Hz.

+Annex IIIg (Inland)